MicrosoftDocs/machine-learning-server-docs/microsoft-r/olapR/packagehelp/Query.md

 # required metadata
 title: "olapR Query Construction"
-description: "   `Query` constructs a "Query" object.
-Set functions are used to build and modify the Query axes and cube name. "
+description: "`Query` constructs a "Query" object.
+Set functions are used to build and modify the axes and cube name. "
 keywords: "olapR, Query"
 author: "richcalaway"
 manager: "jhubbard"